samtay/so/README.md

 If for some reason my API key is globally throttled, you can hit the StackExchange API with no key up to 300 times per day per IP, which I imagine is fine for most users.

+### search engines
+The available search engines are StackExchange, DuckDuckGo, and Google.
+StackExchange will always be the fastest to search because it doesn't require an additional request or any HTML parsing; however, it is also very primitive.
+DuckDuckGo is in second place for speed, as its response HTML is much smaller than Google's.
+I've found that it performs well for my queries, so it is the default search engine.

 ### multi-site searching
 As stated in the [docs](https://api.stackexchange.com/docs/throttle),